Act Two: 11 years

 This final, desperate burst of activity drove the cat to yet another pounce and attack.
 But this attack was not the same.
 Apparently playtime was over, because the cat bit the body of the bird, hard enough she could hear its ribs snapping, like stepping on pile of twigs.

 The bird made strange sounds at this point.
 A kind of gurgling screech, unlike anything she had ever heard, came from the dying animal.
 As the cat continued to eat its snack, she felt herself become aroused, like a flower opening itself to the sun.
 She had been asleep, lost in a dream world of other people’s making.
-But now she could feel the real again.
+But now someone had opened the cage.
+She could feel the real again.

 Smiling, she used her foot to push the cat away from what was left of the bird.
 The cat hissed at her, but backed down.
 Of course it did.
 You must submit to one stronger than you.